• Skip to primary navigation

 🥘 Ingredients

 London broil is traditionally a flank or top round steak, which can be bought at your local grocery store or butcher shop.
-In particular, you can check the tag on the meat or you can ask your butcher!
+Ask your butcher if you don't see any on display.

 Tall photo showing ingredients for classic London broil.